Jim Duren leaves lasting legacy in Shelby County - Shelby County Reporter

 Standing in front of so many faces he influenced over the years, he picked up his baton and began to conduct one final piece of musical harmony.

-Carrying as much passion as he had for the last 39 years combined, Jim Duren rejoiced as former band students from Mountain Brook, Pelham and Oak Mountain came together for a night of celebration on May 20, 2012.
-Composed as always, he directed the piece that is now known as “Mr. Duren’s Opus” emphatically for one last masterpiece.
+Carrying as much passion as he had for the last 39 years combined, Jim Duren rejoiced as former band students from Mountain Brook, Pelham and Oak Mountain came together for a night of celebration to create “Mr. Duren’s Opus Band” on May 20, 2012.
+Composed as always, he directed each of his band’s warmup song “Salvation is Created” emphatically for one last masterpiece.

 As he stood in front of the special orchestra, he not only did his job one last time to perfection, but he made sure to scan the room and make eye contact with each student, knowing they had as much of an impact on him as he had on them.